Microsoft releases confusing patches for AMD systems bricked by Meltdown and Spectre fixes

 In both cases, the picture is left a little unclear when Microsoft says: "This update does not replace a previously released update."
 This does not let us know whether all AMD users still need to install the problematic update in order for this patch to work, and neither are we told which specific AMD machines should use the patch.

-As Woody notes over on Computerworld, it is also interesting to note that there is no mention of Windows 10.
+As Woody notes over on Computerworld, it is also interesting that there is no mention of Windows 10.

 Microsoft, it seems, is just leaving users to muddle through and figure things out for themselves.